julitiux/julitiux/content/posts/kotlin.md

 | requireNotNull | Throws an IllegalArgumentException if argument is null, Otherwise returns the non-null value. |
 | error | Throw an IllegalArgumentException with a provided message if argument is null,.
 Otherwise return the non-null value. |
 | assert | Throws an AssertionError if argument is false and the assertion compiler flag is enabled |

+# 7. Strings

+In programming, textual data is represented by _strings_ -ordered sequences of characteres.